 How does the brain extract relevant visual features from the rich, dynamic visual input that typifies active exploration, and how does the neural representation of these features support visual navigation?

-Yuchen Hou is a PhD student in Computer Science at UC Santa Barbara.
+Yuchen Hou is a PhD Candidate in Computer Science at UC Santa Barbara.
 She is interested in computational neuroscience and machine learning.
 Her research goal is to model the dynamics of brain functions by integrating knowledge from computer, cognitive, and neural science.

 Prior to pursuing her PhD studies, she was an undergraduate research assistant in the Bionic Vision Lab with a BS degree in Psychological & Brain Sciences.